-Table 25-1 Tuning a Standby Database Workload Using a Database Link to the Primary Database
+Table 25-1Tuning a Standby Database Workload Using a Database Link to thePrimary Database

 Step Statement Issued on Standby Database Result 1 CREATE_TUNING_TASK DBMS_SQLTUNE creates the task data in the primary database using the standby-to-primary database link.
 2 EXECUTE_TUNING_TASK DBMS_SQLTUNE uses the database link to read the SQL Tuning Advisor task data stored in the primary database.
 The tuning analysis occurs on the standby database, but DBMS_SQLTUNE writes the results remotely to the primary database.
+3 REPORT_TUNING_TASK DBMS_SQLTUNE uses the database link to read the SQL Tuning Advisor report data from the primary database, and then constructs the report locally on the standby database.
+4 ACCEPT_SQL_PROFILE DBMS_SQLTUNE uses the database link to write the SQL profile data remotely to the primary database.